 - Because your medication will be in your hand luggage, you should always take your GP prescription and a doctor’s note.

 - Also make sure to take your ICD identification card as they will need to search you if they only have the old body scanners.
 I forgot mine once and they let me go through because they could quite clearly see I have a scar and a raised lump where my ICD is.
 However, I make a conscious effort to take it each time now as I can’t even think about being turned away and missing my holiday!

 - Travel insurance is so important wherever you go.
 Make sure you read up on every quote you get and make sure it covers ALL previous conditions.
 I always prefer ringing and speaking to the over the phone instead of buying anything online.

-- If you get the go ahead, I would also ring the airline you are flying with and speak with their special assistance team to see if you can get any help at the airport with any bags or wheelchair assistance if you struggle walking long distance.
+- If you get the go-ahead, I would also ring the airline you are flying with and speak with their special assistance team to see if you can get any help at the airport with any bags or wheelchair assistance if you struggle walking long distances.
 You can also see if you’re able to get oxygen onboard if needed.

 - If you need to take medications that are liquids, creams or gels over 100ml in your hand luggage, then you’ll need a letter from your doctor and approval from the airline before you travel.

 - If you are flying through time zones, it may be difficult to keep to your pattern of taking your medications.
 Your GP or Practice Nurse will be able to advise you on how best to deal with this.